What is Main Street

 2. A Powerful Network: The Main Street Approach in Action

-Main Street is a national movement that has spanned three decades and taken root in more than 2,000 communities - a movement that has spurred $49 billion in reinvestment in traditional commercial districts, galvanized thousands of volunteers, and changed the way governments, planners, and developers view preservation.
-Over the past 30 years, the National Trust Main Street Center has overseen the development of a national network of coordinating programs that today includes 37 statewide programs, seven citywide programs, and two regional programs.
+Main Street is a national movement that has spanned three decades and taken root in more than 2,000 communities - a movement that has spurred $56 billion in reinvestment in traditional commercial districts, galvanized thousands of volunteers, and changed the way governments, planners, and developers view preservation.
+Over the past 34 years, the National Main Street Center has overseen the development of a national network of 46 coordinating programs.
 These coordinating programs help cities, towns, and villages revitalize their downtown and neighborhood business districts.
-Coordinating program staff help build the capacity of local Main Street programs, expand the network of Main Street communities, provide resources and technical assistance, and work with the National Trust Main Street Center to explore new solutions to revitalization challenges and respond to emerging trends throughout the nation.
+Coordinating program staff help build the capacity of local Main Street programs, expand the network of Main Street communities, provide resources and technical assistance, and work with the NMSC to explore new solutions to revitalization challenges and respond to emerging trends throughout the nation.

-3. A Leader for the Movement: The National Trust Main Street Center®
+3. A Leader for the Movement: The National Main Street Center®

-Since its founding in 1980, The National Trust Main Street Center has been the leader of a coast-to-coast network now encompassing more than 2,000 programs and leaders who use the Main Street approach to rebuild the places and enterprises that create sustainable, vibrant communities.
+Since its founding in 1980, the National Main Street Center has been the leader of a coast-to-coast network now encompassing more than 2,000 programs and leaders who use the Main Street approach to rebuild the historic places and support local assets that create sustainable, vibrant communities.